Basic Approach

 TRIR and LTIR

-• Scope: ENEOS Holdings, ENEOS head office and 11 refineries and plants, JX Nippon Oil & Gas Exploration head office and 3 business sites, JX Metals head office and 5 business sites (For details, see Data).
+- Fiscal 2023 and before: Employees of ENEOS Holdings, ENEOS head office and 11 refineries and plants, ENEOS Xplora head office and four business sites, and JX Advanced Metals head office and five business sites.

-• TRIR: Number of occupational injuries per million working hours (non-lost-time occupational injuries + lost-time occupational injuries and fatalities), excluding heat stroke (first aid)
+(For details, see Data.) - TRIR: Number of occupational injuries per one million work hours (non-lost-time occupational injuries + lost-time occupational injuries and fatalities), excluding heat stroke (first aid)

-• LTIR: Number of lost-time occupational injuries and fatalities per million working hours
+LTIR: Number of lost-time occupational injuries and fatalities per one million work hours

 Major Initiatives